 You can read the register to determine if the interface supports snoops or DVM messages.
 Enabling snoop or DVM requests on an interface that does not support them has no effect.
+One Snoop Control Register exists for each slave interface.

 Accessible using only Secure accesses, unless you set the Secure Access Register to permit Non-secure accesses.
-See 3.3.2 Secure Access Register on page 3-51.
+See 3.3.2 Secure Access Register on page 3-54.